mattermost/mattermost-mobile/README.md

 1. Sign up to be a beta tester
   - [Android](https://play.google.com/apps/testing/com.mattermost.rnbeta)
   - [iOS](https://mattermost-fastlane.herokuapp.com/)
 2. Install the `Mattermost Beta` app.
-New updates in the Beta app are released each Monday.
+New updates in the Beta app are released periodically.
 You will receive a notification when the new updates are available.
 3. File any bugs you find by filing a [GitHub issue](https://github.com/mattermost/mattermost-mobile/issues) with:
   - Device information
   - Repro steps